Which degree does UTEP offer?

 May I apply to the program before I have all prerequisites completed?

-Although it is recommended that all pre-requisites be completed prior to application, application to the program can be made before all prerequisite courses are completed.
+Although it is recommended that all prerequisites be completed prior to application, application to the program may be made before all prerequisite courses are completed.
 However, all prerequisite courses must be completed by May of the year of admission.
 Letters of recommendations, 50 hours of observation in a physical therapy setting, and GRE scores must be submitted to

 Do I need to perform an academic update in

-If you have outstanding coursework, have incomplete prerequisites or are still taking any additional classes that will go into your overall GPA, you MUST complete an academic update in December.
+If you have outstanding coursework, have incomplete prerequisites or are still taking any additional classes, you MUST complete an academic update in December/January.
+If you fail to complete the academic update as needed, your application will be considered incomplete and will no longer be considered.

 What is required before I apply?